filtercutter/Website/_posts/2013-05-22-filtercutters-orchestra.md

 	<figcaption>Photos by Isidora J.</figcaption>
 </figure>

 The band didn't last very long, because of the high demands for practicing toghether, so it seemd too compcicated.
 All of the members had their separate, very demanding projects.
-Anyway, this will stay remembered in the harts of some of Belgrades most hard core bass culture fans.
+Anyway, this will stay remembered in the harts of some of Belgrade's most hard core bass culture fans.